gferhpc/supercomputing.tue.nl/pages/documentation/software/recipes/mathematica.md

     ```

-### Using Multiple CPUs with Mathematica in Slurm batch jobs
+### Mathematica SLURM sbatch jobscript example using Multiple CPUs

 Mathematica can be run in parallel using the built in Parallel commands or by utilizing the parallel API.
 Parallel Mathematica jobs are limited to one node, but can utilize all CPU cores on the node.
 Here we request and use eight cores: